Catherine von Reyn, PhD

 HyoJong (HJ) Jang, PhD

-HJ is a PhD candidate in the School of Biomedical Engineering, Science and Health Systems.
+HJ received his PhD degree in the School of Biomedical Engineering, Science and Health Systems from Drexel University.
 Prior to his graduate studies at Drexel, he received his BS, MS and PhD degrees in Computer Science from Soongsil University in South Korea.
 During his graduate research in South Korea, he studied image processing and pattern recognition.
 He then gained industry experience at SFA, developing automatic inspection systems to detect manufacturing defects in Samsung LCD panels.
 Both his academic and industry experience in computer vision algorithms have guided his current research interests in the von Reyn Lab.
 He now uses the model organism Drosophila melanogaster to tease out the mechanisms underlying how the brain recognizes or responds to external inputs.
 Visit his Google Scholar page.

 Natalie Smolin, MS